google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 |--------------------------------------+----------------------------------------------------------------------------------------------------------|

-Note that more than one case can be true, in which case the returned data is their concatenation.
-It is also possible for none to be true, in which case the the front-end MUST return an empty response.
+Note that more than one case can be true, in which case the returned data is their union.
+It is also possible for none to be true, in which case the front-end MUST return an empty response.

 Outputs: